castorini/pyserini/docs/experiments-dpr.md

 ## Summary

-Here's how our results stack up against results reported in the paper:
+Here's how our results stack up against results reported in the paper using the DPR-Multi model:

 | Dataset     | Method        | Top-20 (orig) | Top-20 (us)| Top-100 (orig) | Top-100 (us)|
 |:------------|:--------------|--------------:|-----------:|---------------:|------------:|